 Don’t worry if you do not have the specific berries listed.
 You require a total of 1 cup of fruit, so use whatever you have.
 However, berries are lower in calories than other fruits.

-Also consider adding some veggies like a carrot and/or a small beet, which will also add a little extra sweetness without adding sugar or other sweeteners.
+Also consider adding some veggies like a Carrot and/or a small Beet, which will also add a little extra sweetness without adding sugar or other sweeteners.
 You would not lose the vibrant color with these veggies as you would adding spinach.

 You may also like these smoothies: